-TABE Security and Compliance Self-Monitoring Checklist
+TABE Security and Compliance Monitoring Checklist

-In order to ensure the correct policies and procedures are in place, technical assistance and compliance visits will be conducted at all adult/career technical education centers.
+In order to ensure the correct policies and procedures are in place, technical assistance and compliance visits will be conducted at all adult/career technical colleges.
 Below is the checklist that is available for self-monitoring at sites and for official visits.
+The checklist is updated yearly.